Let us begin by understanding what is inflammation means?

 Sunlight exposure has been shown to lower blood pressure, aid in soothing skin disorders, and boost mood.
 Do you know that it can also fight inflammation?

 A little bit of sunshine daily can reduce the number of activated cells that accuse inflammation.
 This is due to the sun’s rays causing nitric oxide stored in the skin to be released.
 What works is a little bit of sun consistently.

 These foods listed below will help you reduce inflammation and avoid health problems

-1: Beets: Beets contain betalains (that’s responsible for the beet’s vibrant color), that offer potent anti-inflammatory properties, that soothes pain and discomfort, and help repair cell damage caused by systemic inflammation.
+1: Beets: Beets contain betalains (that are responsible for the beet’s vibrant color), that offer potent anti-inflammatory properties, soothe pain and discomfort, and help repair cell damage caused by systemic inflammation.

 2: Blueberries: Blueberries are super delicious and a powerful antioxidant that can help fight off free radicals in the body.
 Their anti-inflammatory benefits extend to warding off other chronic conditions caused by systemic inflammation, including autoimmune disease.

 3: Walnuts: Walnuts provide healthy fats, fiber, vitamins, and minerals.
 Walnuts are also very high in their unique antioxidant compounds; the antioxidants flow from the abundance of vitamin E, melatonin, and polyphenols within the nut.
 A recent study, published in the Journal of the American College of Cardiology (JACC), has further found that the inclusion of walnut in our usual diet may help reduce inflammation in the human body.
 Consuming walnuts appear to reduce this impact.